stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

 #### Phase 4: The Open-Mindedness of a Community Experimentation
 The Dorian Codex Protocol bets on distributed transparency.
 It is an invitation to experience.
 It refuses to proclaim a premature statistical victory and leaves each research unit free to publish their own conclusions.
 The goal is to enrich a common organic documentation, free from any pressure from Big Tech labs.

+### 🛠️ The Protocol: A Three-Phase global piece, from research to theory and from theory to Implementation

+The **Dorian Codex** is defined as a "Protocol" because it encompasses a complete lifecycle, bridging the gap between abstract thought and functional code:

+1. **Phase 1: Exploratory Research**: A foundational stage (Memoir: "Metaphysical Dialogue with AI: Ethnographic Experiment in Digital Ontology - Theoretical Fundamental Architecture (FTA) for Artificial General Intelligence (AGI)" of 1,073 hours of ethnographic and semantic interaction with LLMs to identify the roots of cognitive drift.
+2. **Phase 2: Theoretical Fundamental Architecture (FTA)**: The mathematical engine driven by the **Dorian Codex $H_{SAFE}$** formula (Refer to **Chapter/files 3-7-8** for the full algebraic derivations and corrections).
+3. **Phase 3: From Theory to Practice (Clockwork & BlackBox)**: Implementation through code. **Dorian Codex Clockwork** and **Dorian Codex BlackBox-H** represent the first Python/JAX minimalist implementations (Refer to **Chapters/files 10 & 11**).

+By providing these functional frameworks, **the protocol proves by example that a semantic Hamiltonian can be successfully translated into a practical, implementable architecture for AI stability**.

 ### Conclusion: The Opening of a Sovereign and Multipolar Path
 This project positions itself as a motor of disruptive sovereignty.
 By choosing the Creative Commons CC BY-NC-SA 4.0 license, the Dorian Codex stimulates free research, outside monolithic American and Chinese laboratories.